zhscn/nongnu/README.md

   - expand import list into explicit list (perhaps via `:browse` but better as standalone tool) for symbol-at-point (assuming no shadowing).
   - convert wildcard import to explicit list
   - remove unused imports
+- Exports
+  - visual indicator of what has been exported (hsinspect could do this for compilable code)
 - Hoogle integration
   - build local hoogle database for a project
   - local cli jump-to-source of symbol-at-point / type-at-point (i.e. explicit fully qualified name)